A Beginner's Guide to Git

 $ git pull origin master

-Pushing an Existing Local Repo
+Pushing an Existing Local Repository to a Remote Repository

 $ git remote add origin <URL>